HichamBezzizi/todos-react-app/README.md

 ## Goal

-I'll be using this front-end and try to add a back-end, maybe using Nodejs and Mongodb, to it where the todos are saved in a database and deleted from it too.
+I'll be using this front-end and try to add a back-end, using Nodejs and Mongodb, to it where the todos are saved in a database and deleted from it too.